Welcome to Saint Mary Magdalene Church! I hope you enjoy browsing this website and it gives you the answers you are looking for.

 Please use the ‘contacts’ section to get in touch.

-Reader to the United Benefice of Belmont and Pittington
+Reader, United Benefice of St Mary Magdalene, Belmont and St Laurence, Pittington